ROBlNET13/pvzm-backend/README.md

 - CAPTCHA protection using Cloudflare Turnstile (optional, only required for level uploading)
 - SSL support for secure connections
 - CORS configuration for frontend integration
+- Admin dashboard for direct database management (no authentication implemented)

+## Admin Dashboard

+The backend includes an admin dashboard for managing levels directly in the database:

+- **Access**: Navigate to `/admin.html` or click the "Admin Dashboard" link on the main page
+- **Features**:
+  - View all levels with pagination
+  - Search levels by name, author, or ID
+  - Edit level properties (name, author, sun, water status, difficulty, statistics)
+  - Delete levels (including related files and database entries)

+> Note: The admin dashboard does not currently have authentication.
+Implement your own authentication mechanism before deploying to production.

 ## Getting Started